 Some restaurants offer discounts for customers that come at a specific time.
 This might include a cheaper ‘lunch-time’ menu or some kind of ‘early-bird’ menu for customers who come during non-peak hours.
 This attracts customers who are more price-sensitive, whilst also benefiting the firm by utilizing its capacity during less busy hours.
 Some restaurants also offer discounts for veterans and healthcare workers.

 Most firms recognize that students demand is very elastic – meaning they are more sensitive to changes in price.
 As a result, many firms offer substantial discounts for students in order to win their business.
 Not only does this win their custom in the short-term, but it could also win their custom for their adult life too.
 After all, students are likely to be curious and try new brands and experiment.
 If one firm does well with their offering, they may in fact win a customer for life.

-Taxi drivers generally use third-degree price discrimination with regards to timing – segmented between peak and non-peak hours.
+Another example of third-degree price discrimination are taxi drivers.
+They use timing to help segment the market between peak and non-peak hours.
 During peak hours, taxi drivers are likely to be busy, and customers are in a rush.
 In turn, this drives up the willingness of customers to pay higher fees – thereby creating an inelastic demand curve.